monocle2ai/docs/documentation/What-is-monocle.md

 ## What Monocle provides

-- Easy to [use](#use-monocle) code instrumentation
+- Easy to use code instrumentation.
-- OpenTelemetry compatible format for [spans](src/monocle_apptrace/metamodel/spans/span_format.json).
+- OpenTelemetry compatible format for spans and traces.
-- Community-curated and extensible [metamodel](src/monocle_apptrace/metamodel/README.md) for consisent tracing of GenAI components.
+- Community-curated and extensible metamodel for consisent tracing of GenAI components.
-- Export to local and cloud storage
+- Export of telemetry to local and cloud storage.

 ## Get involved
 ### Provide feedback